narijauskas/ReactiveToolkit.jl/docs/src/index.md

 The time-to-first-plot problem has not gone away: if your code encounters a new branch, it will take time to compile.
 This could cause problems, eg. if your drone encounters an obstacle and needs to spend valuable time compiling the obstacle avoidance code.

 As of 1.9, julia's garbage collector is not concurrent, and will pause all tasks while it runs.
 When this occurs is entirely unpredictable, and will take an unbounded amount of time to run.
 Workarounds are to write code that minimize allocations (avoiding them entirely is all but impossible in multi-threaded code) or to pause the GC during critical sections.
 ```julia
 GC.enable(false)
 # https://downloadmoreram.com/
 GC.enable(true)
 ```
-A *much* better solution will come in the form of a task-local/concurrent garbage collector which to my understanding is actively being developed.
+Keep an eye on RAM usage in your OS resource monitor - if it reaches 100%, julia *will* crash.
+Depending on your code and hardware, this can happen in seconds or in days.
+A *much* better solution will come in the form of a task-local/concurrent garbage collector which to my understanding is actively being developed as julia evolves for a multi-threaded world.

 #### 4. Multi-Threaded, Not Multi-Process
 It is a common pradigm in robotics to modularize the system into multiple processes with independent memory, which provides robustness against crashes in any part of the system.
 ReactiveToolkit does not do this (yet), instead, everything runs within one instance of julia and uses a shared memory pool.
 If you segfault one task, you segfault your entire system.
 Corollary: you will likely find a way to segfault something.